sciplot/sciplot/docs/website/index.md

 <!-- # Overview -->

-**So, you have an amazing C++ application for which you need plotting capabilities.** You have searched around and discovered that the available options for C++ plotting libraries is rather limited compared to other programming languages, such as Python, for example, which has [matplotlib].
+**So, you have an amazing C++ application for which you need plotting capabilities.** You have searched around and discovered that the available options for C++ plotting libraries is rather limited compared to other programming languages, such as Python, for example, which has [matplotlib](https://matplotlib.org/).

 The goal of the **sciplot project** is to enable you, C++ programmer, to **conveniently plot beautiful graphs** as easy as in other high-level programming languages. **sciplot** is a header-only library that needs a C++17-capable compiler, but has no external dependencies for compiling.
 The only external runtime dependencies are [gnuplot-palettes] for providing color palettes and a [gnuplot] executable.